Mamluk: Iraq

-Mamluk corps were first introduced in Iraq by Hasan Pasha of Baghdad in 1702.
+Mamluk corps were first introduced in Iraq by Hassan Pasha of Baghdad in 1702.
 From 1747 to 1831 Iraq was ruled, with short intermissions, by Mamluk officers of Georgian origin who succeeded in asserting autonomy from the Sublime Porte, suppressed tribal revolts, curbed the power of the Janissaries, restored order, and introduced a program of modernization of the economy and the military.
 In 1831 the Ottomans overthrew Dawud Pasha, the last Mamluk ruler, and imposed direct control over Iraq.